louisteenbrink/www/posts/2017-07-03-a-world-retreat-is-the-best-thing-we-ve-ever-done.md

 ## But we were also amazingly serious!

 Don’t be fooled by the pictures, half of our time in Ericeira has been dedicated to work.
 We split our group to make sure everyone gets some proper food for thoughts on their way back home.
 While the city drivers shared tips and tricks related to their previous experiences, the teachers got back to students’ mode and… just killed it.
-In less than 5 hours, they built 4 amazing products ready to use on our various platforms and even pulled-off a Demo Day of their own!
+In less than 5 hours of hackaton, they built 4 amazing products ready to use on our various platforms and even pulled-off a Demo Day of their own!

 We now have a livecode battle platform, a chrome extension enabling the localisation of our documentation examples (quite important to have a real local restaurant name when you are building a ordering system.
 Yep.), an index of all the companies using Ruby and Ruby on Rails in the countries we are operating in and a nice upgrade of our ticketing system in order to quickly fix minor issues when our students are stuck somewhere.
 Again.
 In 5 hours.
 Big up guys!